 Enroll now and get started today!

 When you enroll, you'll have instant access to the course website so that you can introduce yourself and begin exploring the recommended reading.
-Your first set of lectures will be released on April 24.
-Each Monday, you'll receive a welcome email directing you to your new module, packed with video and written lectures, a discussion forum, and an assignment.
-You'll have full access to the course for six months after your enrollment date, so you can revisit all of the materials at any time.
+Your first set of lectures will be released the moment you enroll.
+Each week, you'll receive a welcome email directing you to your new module, packed with video and written lectures, a discussion forum, and an assignment.
+You'll have full access to the course for one year after your enrollment date, so you can revisit all of the materials at any time.

 NO-RISK GUARANTEE: If for some reason the class does not meet your needs, cancel any time within the first two weeks for a full refund.